 Fiscal Year Budget

 The City of Genoa operates on a May 1- April 30 Fiscal Year Budget.
-Each year, the City Council is presented with a budget for Administration to operate off of that identifies community needs, special projects and capital improvements.
+Each year, the City Council is presented with a budget for Administration to operate off of that identifies community needs, special projects, and capital improvements.
 Below are Fiscal Year budgets of recent years.

 Comprehensive Annual Financial Report

 After the completion of a Fiscal Year, the City of Genoa has an audit performed by an independent firm that specializes in public finance.
 The firm analyzes the accuracy and completeness of the City’s accounting and finances.
-For the past 10 years, the City of Genoa has been awarded the Government Finance Officers Association’s “Certificate of Achievement for Excellence in Financial Reporting”.

-Below are CAFRs of recent Fiscal Years.
+Below are Comprehensive Annual Financial Reports of recent Fiscal Years.

-The Treasure’rs report itemizes large expenditures and incomes for employees.
+The Treasurer’s report itemizes large expenditures and incomes for employees.
 The City of Genoa’s Treasurer prepares and presents the report to the City Council after the completion of each Fiscal Year.